Ryo-N7/Ryo-N7.github.io/_posts/2021-07-26-jleague-2021-midseason-review.md

 China sending their youth teams and Australian teams pulling out entirely, it really is **the** best chance for Kawasaki to erase their Asian Champions League voodoo.
-The Champions league has been the one competition that they haven’t been able to crack yet in Tohru Oniki’s tenure as manager.
+The Champions league has been the one competition that they haven’t been able to crack yet in **Tohru Oniki**’s tenure as manager.

 <img src="../assets/2021-07-26-jleague-2021-midseason-review_files/squad_age_profile/SquadAge_KawasakiFrontale_2021_mid_EN.png" style="display: block; margin: auto;" width = "750" />